The Invisible 4 Meters

 Downtown, Alexandria by the author – October 2020

-This level is the city we live.
+This level is the city where we live.